-The past few seasons have seen an explosion in the fins, types of fins and fin set-ups for wave sailors to choose from.
+This wave fin guide will help you choose the right size windsurfing wave fins for single fin, twin fin, thruster & quad wave boards.
+Recent wave seasons have seen an explosion in the fins, types of fins and fin set-ups for wave sailors to choose from.
 While this creates an almost infinite number of possible combinations and tuning options it also helps to create confusion.
-The result is that rather than make the wrong fin choice some riders might be encouraged to stick with what they know which might not be the best option for them.
-This guide aims to empower you to make informed choices about your fins and confidently pick what is best for you.
-Always remember that we are all different, we sail in different locations, have different styles, different equipment, none of our situations are the same so if in doubt please contact us directly and discuss your specifics.
+The result is that rather than make the wrong wave fin choice some riders might be encouraged to stick with what they know which might not be the best option for them.
+This guide aims to empower you to make informed choices about your windsurfing wave fins and confidently pick what is best for you to enhance your wave sailing.
+Always remember that we are all different, we windsurf in different locations, have different wave sailing styles, different wave boards and equipment, none of our windsurfing situations are the same so if in doubt please contact us directly and discuss your specifics.

 Variables to consider